Host Dependencies

 sudo apt-get install u-boot-tools

-sudo apt-get install protobuf-compiler python-protobuf
+sudo apt-get install protobuf-compiler python3-protobuf

-To build for ARM targets you will need a cross compiler.
-In addition, to run seL4 projects on a simulator you will need qemu
+In order to run seL4 projects on a simulator you will need QEMU:

 sudo apt-get install gcc-arm-linux-gnueabi g++-arm-linux-gnueabi